SVG Optimizer Online - Reduce SVG File Size by Up to 80%

 Yes.
 Standard SVG optimization is completely lossless — your image looks identical before and after.
 Only unnecessary code is removed, never visual data.

-Should I optimize SVG before or after editing?
+Should I use an SVG optimizer before or after editing?

 Always after editing.
 Keep your original file for future edits, and optimize a copy for production.
-Optimization removes metadata that makes files easier to edit.
+An SVG optimizer removes metadata that makes files easier to edit.

 How does SVG optimization improve Core Web Vitals?